• Home

 I’m so thrilled to hear you love this soup!!
 Your addition of rotisserie chicken sounds delicious, and I love the idea of adding corn!
 I will have to try adding both of those next time I make this – thank you for the suggestion!!
 And, thank you so much for coming back and letting me know how everything went over!
 Cheers!

-15. Christie Todd says
+Christie Todd

 This might be the best soup ever.
 Seriously, this is a really lovely hearty soup.
 Deceptively simple, it comes out tasting like a five star offering.
 Rich and creamy, yet comfortingly rustic.
 It’s perfect as written, but I’m still excited to play around with it.
 Well done!!